sageserpent-open/NTestCaseBuilder/README.markdown

 	Deleting key: -2 - this should succeed.

 	etc...

 	**** New Test Case ****
+	Replacing value for key: -1 with value: 5.
+	Replacing value for key: -1 with value: 4.
+	Adding key: -1 with value: 9 - this should fail.
+	Querying with key: -1 - this should succeed and yield: 4.
+	Deleting key: -1 - this should succeed.
+	Querying with key: -1 - this should fail.
+	Querying with key: -1 - this should fail.
+	Querying with key: -1 - this should fail.
+	Adding key: -1 with value: 15 - this should succeed.
+	Replacing value for key: -1 with value: 7.

+	etc ...

+	**** New Test Case ****
 	Replacing value for key: 2 with value: 11.